KenKundert/emborg/doc/monitoring.rst

 *Emborg* contains an additional executable, *emborg-overdue*, that can be run on the destination server to determine whether the backups have been performed recently.
-It reads its own settings file in ~/.config/emborg/overdue.conf that is also a Python file and may contain the following settings:
+It reads its own settings file in `overdue.conf`, contained in the :ref:`Emborg configuration directory <configuring_emborg>`,  that is also a Python file and may contain the following settings:

 .. code-block:: text